Sprinter05/gochat/doc/SPECIFICATION.md

 > **NOTE**: The operation correct reply does not imply that the other user has received the message, only that it has been sent.

 ### Receiving messages
 If the user was offline and got new messages while offline, it can request a "**catch up**" after a succesful verification.
 In a "**catch up**" all messages are transferred to the client from the server.
 From that point onwards, the server is **no longer responsible of saving old messages** once they have been transferred.
 The client application can implement any method they want for storing messages locally.
+It is advised that the client application performs this operation right after a successful login.

 `RECIV` _Client_